Oldest and Most Ancient Dog Breeds That Still Amaze Us

 Estimated Age: Over 5,000 years

 The Basenji, often called the “barkless dog,” is a truly unique breed originating from Central Africa.
 Instead of barking, they produce a distinctive yodel-like sound called a “barroo.”
-Basenjis were highly valued by African tribes for their hunting skills and ability to navigate dense forests.
-This breed is depicted in ancient Egyptian artifacts, showing their long-standing connection with humans.
+African tribes highly valued Basenjis for their hunting skills and ability to navigate dense forests.
+Ancient Egyptian artifacts depict this breed, highlighting its long-standing connection with humans.

 Why They’re Special: